MundoAndino Home : Andes Venezuela Guide at Mundo Andino

 Venevision

 Venevision, is one of Venezuela's largest television networks, which is owned and presided over by Gustavo Cisneros.
-Similar to Televisa in Mexico, Venevision controls a large proportion of all show business activity in the country.
 In the United States, many of Venevision's popular programs are seen on the Univision network.

 History

-The company's roots date back to May 4, 1953, with the establishment of Television Independiente, S.A. .
-When Televisa went bankrupt in 1960, Diego Cisneros purchased the remaining assets of the company.
+The company's roots date back to May 4, 1953, with the establishment of Television Venezolana, S.A.
+(TELEVESA), which operated the channel 4 in Caracas and channel 5 in Maracaibo.
+When TELEVESA went bankrupt in 1960, Diego Cisneros purchased the remaining assets of the company.
 On February 27, 1961, Venevision was officially inaugurated with a special inaugural show in which thousands of people attended, and took place in the stations parking lot.
 Venevision began with a capital of 5,500,000 bolivares and 150 employees including artists, administrators, and technical personnel.
 Venevision's original administrators were Diego Cisneros (president), Alfredo Torres (transmission manager), Hector Beltran (production manager), and Orlando Cuevas (general manager).

 Initially, Venevision broadcast live because they hadn't yet installed the videotape system.
 Except for the news, the elaboration of their programs utilized the technical formats used in movies at that time.
 In a short period of time, Venevision greatly expanded nationally, and was seen in most of Venezuela on many VHF and UHF channels.